enkidevs/curriculum/react/tips/README.md

 name: Tips

-description: Learn the basics of React.
+description: Common tips for working with React.

 sections:
   '0':